afozbek/100-days-of-code/log.md

 **Today's Progress**: Today I started to learn Servlets in Java.
 And I also looked at collections.

 **Thougts** Creating web applications using Servlets is hard to maintain

+### Day 43: July 9, 2019

+**Today's Progress**: Today we looked at thread safety and synchronized threads at java.
+**Thougts** Java is multi-threaded therefore we need to control the flow.